 If you or a family member have chronic kidney disease, it may not be easy or clear how to choose among the many tests and treatments that are available.
 You may not even want or need some of them.

 This brochure explains two treatments that are offered for chronic kidney disease.
-You, your family, and your doctor should carefully talk through the benefits and risks of each.
+You, your health care provider should carefully talk through the benefits and risks of each.

 One important decision you may have to make is whether to treat anemia.
 Anemia is common in people with kidney disease.